base on A GitHub Security Lab initiative, providing an in-repo learning experience, where learners secure intentionally vulnerable code. <header>

 Please note: You don't need a local installation if you are using GitHub Codespaces.

-The following local installation guide is adapted to Debian/Ubuntu and CentOS/RHEL.
+The following local installation guide is adapted to Debian/Ubuntu and CentOS/RHEL, and assumes your goal is to play through all the game's seasons.

 1. Open your terminal.